yssource/crp/src/idioms/out_params/multiple_return.md

 Rust has a dedicated tuple syntax and pattern matching with `let` bindings in part to support use cases like this one.

-## The problems with the direct transliteration
+## Problems with the direct transliteration

 It is possible to transliterate this to Rust, but Rust requires the initialization of the variables.
 The resulting program is not idiomatic Rust.